-Program Curation: Pasifika Artists Network offers extensive experience in program development, and “ala carte” services to venues seeking to create or expand institutional presentations.
-Services that may be contracted include areas of program development for performing arts seasons large or small, or single events; negotiating contracts; and working with local staff on marketing and connecting with the community input, engagement, and participation.
+Program Curation: Pasifika Artists Network offers extensive experience in program development, and consulting services to venues seeking to create or expand institutional presentations, including curatorial decision-making, negotiating contracts and connecting with community input, engagement, and participation.

 Karen A. Fischer – Bio